 You could also install dispensers on your bathroom wall within easy reach of your bathtub.
 This will eliminate the risk of product bottles falling off your hands as you try to use them.
 Whichever set up you choose, it should be convenient and practical for you and your needs.

-Have Grab Bars And Toilet Rails Installed
+Install Grab Bars and Toilet Rails

 While many seniors tend to use towel racks/bars to support themselves in and out of the bathtub, these bars are not sturdy enough to support more than just a few pounds.
 Additionally, they are not slip-resistant.
 This means that they actually put you at more risk of falling.